What is Calico Fabric?

 How is Calico made?

-Calico is woven from cotton fibres, and being made from cotton crops it’s completely natural.
-Because of its unfinished state, there are often flecks of cotton seeds visible in the fabric and it tends to have a cream or grey tinged finish, making it the perfect base to be dyed or printed on.
 The process of making calico is essentially the same as making cotton cloth, but stopping before the cotton is fully processed.
-Textile mills receive raw cotton in bales and generally process them in stages to first pull the fibres into alignment, remove impurities, smooth them out, spin the fibres to strengthen them and then begin the weaving course.
-Calico is created using a ‘plain’ weave which sees the lengthwise yarns (the weft) passing over and under the crosswise yarns (the warp), alternating each row.
+Textile mills receive raw cotton in bales and generally process them in stages.
+They first pull the fibres into alignment and remove impurities.
+They smooth the fibres out, spin the fibres to strengthen them and then begin the weaving course.
+Calico fabric is created using a ‘plain’ weave which sees the lengthwise yarns (the weft) passing over and under the crosswise yarns (the warp), alternating each row.

-Calico is perhaps one of the most versatile fabrics used today, with an extensive array of uses.
-This is since calico fabrics can include a vast variety of qualities and can range from soft and sheer, to strong and coarse.
+Calico is perhaps one of the most versatile fabrics used today, with an extensive array of purposes.
+Why?
+Because calico can include a vast variety of qualities and can range from soft and sheer, to strong and coarse.

-One of the most popular ways to use calico is for designers ‘toiles’ – the mock up of a garment before it’s created with the final fabric, to experiment with a design using cheap material first.
-Because calico can be sturdy and durable, it’s often used for items such as bags, aprons, curtains and furnishings – items which will see daily wear and tear, but need to remain strong and withstand some abrasion and dirt.
-A huge amount of calico is bleached and dyed and can be used for almost every item of clothing or household items.
+One of the most popular uses of calico is for designers ‘toiles’.
+That’s the mock up of a garment before it’s created with the final fabric, to experiment with a design using cheap material first.
+Because calico fabric can be sturdy and durable, it’s often used for items such as bags, aprons, curtains and furnishings.
+Those items will see daily wear and tear, but need to remain strong and withstand some abrasion and dirt.
+A huge amount of calico fabric is bleached and dyed and can be used for almost every item of clothing or household items.

-During the 15th century, calico from Indian Gujarat travelled as far as Egypt and Northern Africa, and in the 17th century trade with Europe began.
-It was in the 16th century that England became well aquainted with Indian calico, after seizing a Portugese ship which had the precious calico fabric on board.
+During the 15th century, calico from Indian Gujarat travelled as far as Egypt and Northern Africa.
+In the 17th century trade with Europe began.
+It was in the 16th century that England became well acquainted with Indian calico, after seizing a Portuguese ship which had the precious fabric on board.

 The Politics of Cotton